 - Increased feelings of depression or anxiety

 Self-harm is always a serious issue, even if the person downplays the behavior.
-Self-harm itself is a problem, but it’s also a manifestation of deeper problems.
+Self-injury itself is a problem, but it’s also a manifestation of deeper problems.

 How Can I Tell If Someone I Love Is Self-Harming?